×

 What do expats find most challenging?

 "Expats in Nuremberg often find the language barrier to be the most challenging aspect of the local culture.
 Despite English being widely spoken in many parts of Germany, in Nuremberg, the local dialect, Franconian, can be difficult to understand even for those who have a good grasp of standard German.
 Another challenge is the perceived coldness of the locals.
 Germans in Nuremberg are known for their directness and efficiency, which can sometimes come off as unfriendly or unapproachable to newcomers.
 It can take time to form close relationships, as locals tend to keep their private and professional lives separate.
 The bureaucracy in Germany can also be a challenge for expats.
 There are many rules and regulations to follow, and paperwork can be complex and time-consuming.
 This can be particularly difficult for those who are not fluent in German.
 Additionally, the local culture in Nuremberg is quite traditional and conservative.
 This can be a challenge for expats who are used to a more liberal or diverse environment.
 It can take time to adjust to the slower pace of life, the emphasis on tradition, and the importance placed on punctuality and orderliness.
 Finally, the weather can also be a challenge for some expats.
 Nuremberg has a continental climate with cold winters and warm summers.
-The city is also known for its rainy weather, which can be a significant adjustment for those from sunnier climates," remarked one expat who made the move to Nuremberg.
+The city is also known for its rainy weather, which can be a significant adjustment for those from sunnier climates," said one expat in Nuremberg.

 Is there a lot of crime in Nuremberg?